Shayano/infomaniak-openwebui-pipeline/README.md

 # (DEPRECATED) Infomaniak Open WebUI Pipeline
-This project is a pipeline for interacting with the Infomaniak OpenAI API.
-It allows for managing API requests and responses using various models and configurations.
+This project is a deprecated.

 Use this tool instead:
 https://github.com/owndev/Open-WebUI-Functions/discussions/17#discussion-8141139